Aatch/ramp/README.md

 Ramp is split into two main parts: high-level code and low-level code.
 The high-level code is what you should be using, however the low-level code is where the real work is done.

-The low-level routines (in `ll`) are predominately unsafe functions that work with raw pointers, and some of the routines are implemented using inline assembly to gain access to processor-specific functionality.
+The low-level routines (in `ll`) are predominantly unsafe functions that work with raw pointers, and some of the routines are implemented using inline assembly to gain access to processor-specific functionality.